sderacy/gooncard/README.md

 If you get a message about files being modified and changing from LF to CLF for example, do `git add -A` to fix the issue.

-## Accessibility

-Below are some accessibility features and concerns that the application has.

-## Features
+## Usability and Features

+### Use Cases

+- A user can register an account on this application
+- A user can input, edit, and delete their social media information.
+- A user can select which social media information to share and generate a QR code associated with their selections to share with others.

+### Features

-Below are a number of features that the GOON Card application curreently includes:
+Below are a number of features (accessible features too) that the GOON Card application currently includes:

 - Settings Page allows users to customize their display.
 For example, a user can modify their name, font-size, font-family, contrast, and theme.
 This functionality was implemented to let users with visual or other limitations to have a more user-friendly accessible application.
 - The web application is responsive on both mobile versions and desktop versions for users with a wide variety of devices.